 1. Aukey Eclipse

-If the Psyc Monic’s styling is a bit too in-your-face then Aukey’s Eclipse is an excellent alternative.
-It’s roughly the same size but has a nice woven black fabric covering most of the body, with an attractive metal base.
+Aukey’s Eclipse is an excellent Bluetooth speaker, sporting a nice woven black fabric covering most of the body, with an attractive metal base.

-There are more buttons on top than the Monic, so you get volume and separate track skip buttons.
+There are buttons on top so you get volume and separate track skip buttons.
 Plus, there’s a microphone so you can use it for hands-free phone calls.

 At the back is a micro USB charging port and a 3.5mm minijack aux input so you can play music from an old MP3 player or anything else that doesn’t have Bluetooth.